SirBrundolf/Music-Genre-Classifier/README.md

 ## How to Use
 As the program is still in alpha stage, you have to run the program through a Python IDE by running Main.py.
+Do note that you need to have installed the libraries in "Libraries Used.md".
 After running the file, simply click "Choose a Song" button and pick the song of your choice.
 Currently only .wav files are supported for compatibility with Librosa.